 These five analytical findings respond to the study of local socio-historical processes that, although unique and dependent on their empirical contexts, allow formal cross-sectional analysis and therefore causal inference.
-The combination of such elements makes a key contribution to the consistent rise in aggregate state and national rates, where there has been a process of the establishment of factional dynamics and a consistent fall in the homicide rates in recent years (2017-2021), as noted by our interlocutors in each of the ethnographic contexts studied.
+The combination of such elements makes a key contribution to the consistent rise in aggregate state and national rates, where there has been a process of the establishment of faction dynamics and a consistent fall in the homicide rates in recent years (2017-2021), as noted by our interlocutors in each of the ethnographic contexts studied.

 Although some authors consider that the phenomenon of downward-trending homicide rates is an indication of the success of public security policies or of other factors for which a statistical correlation (albeit spurious) can be found, it seems evident that the articulation between coexisting power regimes in the poor outskirts, materialised in disputes for the control of illegal markets and the rule over daily conflicts between drug factions, has been by far the main cause of the remarkable variations in homicide rates in Brazil in recent decades.
 From this sociological interpretation we propose that further work may also test an analytical framework that preserves some of the methodological, analytical and theoretical principles summarised below.

-Methodologically, our model proposes, firstly, the construction of local synopses of the factional conflict in order to understand it in each locality.
+Methodologically, our model proposes, firstly, the construction of local synopses of the conflict among factions in order to understand it in each locality.
 In the municipalities studied, these synopses were based on the ethnographic surveys conducted by the authors in recent years.
 We were able to finely analyse the intra-urban dynamics of the armed conflict, taking seriously what our interlocutors directly involved in the armed conflict had to tell us.
 “Taking seriously what the natives say”, a well-known expression in anthropology, does not imply blindly believing what the interlocutors say, but rather considering them as actors able to produce knowledge about the social dynamics in which they live.
 This knowledge, subjected to methodological rigour, can be translated into academic knowledge.

 Thus, the reports obtained in the field are first subjected to systematic observation of similar contexts and cases, of medium or long duration, and to triangulation—fundamental data validation procedures in any qualitative research.
-The dating of the synopses presented above, therefore, are sedimentations of that which we observed and heard in the field repeatedly, in different contexts of ethnographic work, and not repetitions of what is heard in an isolated account or interview.
-The authors’ experience in their field settings was the basis for these datings, which are fundamental for systematic comparison and qualitative-quantitative analysis.
-This dating enables the analysis of the historical series of homicide rates in each municipality; and their breakdown by victim profile, as demonstrated above, clearly signals the strength of factional conflicts as an explanatory factor for the trends in variation.
+Formulating as data the synopses presented above, therefore, are distillations of that which we observed and heard in the field repeatedly in different contexts of ethnographic work, and not repetitions of what was heard in an isolated account or interview.
+The authors’ experience in their field settings was the basis for formulating data, which is fundamental for systematic comparison and qualitative-quantitative analysis.
+This data formulation enables the analysis of the historical series of homicide rates in each municipality.
+Their breakdown by victim profile, as demonstrated above, clearly signals the strength of conflicts among factions as an explanatory factor for the trends in variation.